Bayesian regression with spatio-temporal varying coefficients: Numerical analyses

-For comparison purposes, we also considered two additional models: Model 0, which assumes a different regression coefficient for each individual $i$ but common for all times $t$.
+Additionally, we also considered two baseline models: Model 0, which assumes a different regression coefficient for each individual $i$ but common for all times $t$.
 In notation, the linear predictor for this model is $\eta_{i,t}=\alpha+\bbeta_i'\bx_{i,t}$ and the precision is $\tau_i$; and model 00 that assumes a common regression coefficient for all individuals $i$ and for all times $t$.
 This is obtained with linear predictor $\eta_{i,t}=\alpha+\bbeta'\bx_{i,t}$ and precision $\tau$.
 For these two models we took $\no(0,0.01)$ independent prior distributions for all parameters $\alpha$, $\beta_{i,k}$ and $\beta_k$, respectively, and $\ga(0.01,0.01)$ priors for the precisions $\tau_i$ and $\tau$, respectively.

-Table \ref{tab:lpml} contains the LPML values for the 21 different versions of our model, plus the LPML of models 0 and 00, all fitted to both datasets, gastrointestinal and respiratory.
-Additionally, Table \ref{tab:lpml} reports the median size of the neighbourhoods, $\mbox{med}|\partial_{i,t}|$, that define each model.
+We assess model fit by computing the two gof measures, LPML and DIC.
+These are reported in Table \ref{tab:gof} for the 21 different versions of our model, the three competitors, plus models 0 and 00, all fitted to both datasets, gastrointestinal and respiratory.
+Additionally, Table \ref{tab:gof} reports the median size of the neighbourhoods, $\mbox{med}|\partial_{i,t}|$, that define each of our models.
 For spatial models $(s)$ the neighbourhood size ranges from 2 to 9, so the median size reported is 5.
-For temporal models $(t)$ the exact neighbourhood size is $q+1$.
+For temporal models $(t_q)$ the exact neighbourhood size is $q+1$.

+In all cases, the two gof measures are in agreement in selecting the best model.
 For both datasets, the worst model is model 00, however model 0 is better than some versions of our space-time model.
-In general we note that models with larger dependence parameters $c_{i,t}$ equal to 50 or 100 achieve better fitting in models with small neighbourhood size, which is the case for spatial $(s)$, temporal $(t)$, and spatial plus temporal $(s+t)$ models.
-However, for models with space-time interaction $(s\times t)$, which have larger neighbourhood size, the smaller value $c_{i,t}=10$ is preferred.
+In general we note that models with larger dependence parameters $c_{i,t}$ equal to 50 or 100 achieve better fitting in models with small neighbourhood size, which is the case for spatial $(s)$, temporal $(t_q)$, and spatial plus temporal $(s+t_q)$ models.
+However, for models with space-time interaction $(s\times t_q)$, which have larger neighbourhood size, the smaller value $c_{i,t}=10$ is preferred.
 In other words, as the number of neighbours increases, both datasets prefer models with smaller values of the dependence parameters.